Take heed, home sellers - first impressions really do count!

 If the thought of putting all this to rights makes you exhausted, consider hiring a handyman or landscaping service.
 They should be able to take care of it fairly quickly and inexpensively.

 Those gorgeous photographs of your daughter, husband, wife, nephew, best friend, cat and so forth that line the hallway and stairwell?
 Take them down.
 All of them.
 The ones in the bedroom too, and the living room, and everywhere else in the house.
 Don’t forget the cute finger painting your three-year-old made you for your birthday last year that's still stuck on the fridge.

 Your buyers don't want to see the lovely life you've made for yourself in your beautiful home.
 They want to imagine the lovely life they could make for themselves in their beautiful potential new home.
 Don't allow anything to clutter that vision.

 Speaking of clutter…

 Get rid of it.
 If you've accumulated a lot of bits and pieces over the years (and you definitely have), now's the time to either a) throw them out, b) give them to charity or c) find proper, neat places for them in a closet or cupboard.
-You might even consider having a garage sale to purge your house of all that unnecessary 'stuff'.
+You might even consider having a car boot sale to purge your house of all that unnecessary 'stuff'.
 Do whatever you need to so that your buyers never have to lock eyes on it.